For more details about — and reviews of — my books and other writing,

 please visit my page for Tim Prasil’s Reviews and Interviews.

-Help for the Haunted: A Decade of Vera Van Slyke Ghostly Mysteries (1899-1909) published by Emby Press, features thirteen of Vera Van Slyke’s supernatural investigations.
+Help for the Haunted: A Decade of Vera Van Slyke Ghostly Mysteries (1899-1909) features thirteen of Vera Van Slyke’s supernatural investigations.
 Guilty secrets are revealed as Vera and her assistant, Lida, probe each haunting.
 And the two ghost hunters have secrets of their own!
 This book will be published by Brom Bones Books in early 2018.
 Meanwhile, I’m posting each of the investigations chronologically on a monthly basis on my Complimentary Haunting page and will do so even after the book is available again.
 If all goes to plan, it will be re-released in paperback and ebook in early 2018.

 “An Unanchored Man,” which appears in Help for the Haunted, is also in Occult Detective Monster Hunter: A Grimoire of Eldritch Inquests, from Emby Press.
 A sea captain’s cottage is being victimized by nocturnal, invisible “marauders.”
 To stop the attacks, Vera must uncover a terrible secret about the captain’s past.
 The first of two volumes is available at Barnes & Noble, Amazon in the U.S., and Amazon in the U.K.